Keep Tahoe Blue, Drink Tahoe Brew

 One of the newcomers to the microbrew game, Cold Water Brewery and Grill is quickly developing a loyal following thanks to its all-grain beers and tasty California comfort food.
 The vibe is always energetic after a powder day at the South Shore resorts, but don’t expect the locals to give up their powder stashes during happy hour.
 Their Tahoe Cross IPA is big, dank and loaded with an insane amount of hops, fitting for a beer that pays tribute to the skiable snow-filled chutes on neighboring Mt.
 Tallac.

 Located next to the gondola in Heavenly Village, Stateline Brewery is the perfect place to relax and enjoy a few hand-crafted beers before trying your luck on the felt at the nearby casinos.
 The restaurant serves up a wide variety of pub fare to refuel after a full day on the slopes including health-conscious pizzas with beer added to the dough.
-Their aptly named White-Out Whit is a light, unfiltered wheat beer brewed with Belgian and German wheat malt, orange peel and coriander; more than two and you may need goggles for the walk back to the hotel.
+Their aptly named White-Out Whit is a light, an unfiltered wheat beer brewed with Belgian and German wheat malt, orange peel and coriander; more than two and you may need goggles for the walk back to the hotel.

 The Brewery at Lake Tahoe